johnnyboustany/Typeically/README.md

 # Typeically
 Typeically is a web-based typing app that allows you to find your favorite songs and type along to the lyrics!
 I created & developed this app alongside four classmates for my Spring 2022 Software Engineering course.

-Alhough the web application is no longer live, demos are included below.
+* The web application is no longer live as the course has ended since.
+However, demos are included below.*

 ## Table of Contents
 * [Technologies Used](#technologies-used)